BLOCKvIO/web-sdk/README.md

 ## Getting Started

-Before running any of the web API's you need to initialise the BlockV application, You can do so but putting the following code in your opening script tag.
+Before running any of the web APIs you need to initialise the BLOCKv application, So by putting the following code in your opening script tag.

-The SDK supports multiple instances of Blockv to be initialised.
+The SDK supports multiple instances of `Blockv` to be initialised.

 *IMPORTANT NOTE:*